Brie Larson shows off her Animal Crossing: New Horizons island and it's delightful

 Brie Larson has shown off her Animal Crossing: New Horizons island in the lastest video posted on her YouTube channel, and it's truly enough to make anyone smile.

-Larson explains that her original island is actually on the Switch Lite, which she has poured hours of hard work into, but because it couldn't be recorded, Larson gives us a tour through her new island set up on the New Horizons collector's edition Switch (if you haven't seen the actor run off to fetch said switch in a previous video, you're in for a treat).
+Larson explains her original island (which she poured hours of hard work into) is actually on the Switch Lite.
+Since it couldn't be recorded, Larson gives us a tour through her new island set up on the New Horizons collector's edition Switch instead (if you haven't seen the actor run off to fetch said switch in a previous video, you're in for a treat).
 You can just tell how much Larson loves Animal Crossing, and it's honestly such a delight to see her eagerly go about creating an island all over again.

 As part of the tour, Larson also answers questions submitted by fans.
 With many lighthearted questions like whether she would pick french fries or onion rings, to more serious questions about diversity behind the camera in the film industry, Larson also reveals that the Hamster villager Soleil is her favourite, and that Animal Crossing inspired her to start a garden during quarantine.
 The actor shares her thoughts on all kinds of topics and also offers recommendations and advice.